Mikejo5000/vsts-docs-pr/docs/pipelines/agents/agents.md

 ### Negotiate

-Connect to TFS as a user other than the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.
+Connect to TFS as a user other than the signed-in user through a Windows authentication scheme such as NTLM or Kerberos.

 To use this method of authentication, you must first configure your TFS server.